ciabo/indico-user-docs/docs/conferences/editing.md

 Read about this process in detail below.

-> **Note:** To enable the uploading of conference materials and proceedings, at least one of the following modules must be enabled: Editing or Paper peer reviewing.
+> **Note:** To enable the upload of conference materials and proceedings, at least one of the following modules must be enabled: Editing or Paper peer reviewing.

 ### Editing management